👋 Introduction

 - How to set it up and start using it effectively

-- Common use cases with real-world examples
+- Every day use cases with real-world examples

 🧠 What is Cursor AI?